Promoting your group

 Nationally good publicity helps us secure funding and means we can work on developing DofE programmes so we can inspire more young people and give them the opportunity to take part in the future.

-We’re always on the lookout for inspirational stories and great photos from DofE groups throughout the UK to use on our website, in the DofE Magazine, in our annual review, on social media and of course through PR.
+We’re always on the lookout for inspirational stories and great photos from DofE groups throughout the UK to use on our website, in our annual review, on social media and of course through PR.
 Send your story and any photos to [email protected].

 Here are some hints and tips on how to generate some publicity for your DofE centre or group: